swiss-ai/dsl25-7-center-bot/src/notion/README.md

 ### Note

 No MCP tools available for Notion since pages are typically really large and contain a wide range of information.
-Thus, we rely on Chroma DB and traditional RAG architecture for this data source
+Thus, we rely on Chroma DB and traditional RAG architecture for this data source.